monsur/replai-review/README.md

    - `OPENAI_API_KEY` - Your OpenAI API key (if using OpenAI)
    - `GOOGLE_API_KEY` - Your Google API key (if using Gemini)

    You only need to add the secret for the AI provider configured in `config.yaml`.
+The workflow will automatically expose these secrets as environment variables for the Python scripts.

 3. **Enable GitHub Pages** (optional but recommended):
    - Go to Settings → Pages